x-tools/xtools/docs/configuration.rst

 - **wiki_url** - Full URL of the wiki, used only if ``app.single_wiki`` is set to ``true``.
 The title of pages are attached to the end.
 - **api_path** - The API path for the projects, usually ``/w/api.php``.
 - **default_project** - The base URL of whatever wiki you consider to be the "default".
 This will be the default value for the "Project" field in the forms.
 On the Wikimedia installation, ``en.wikipedia.org`` is used because it is the most popular wiki.
 For single-wiki installations, the "Project" field in the forms are hidden, but you still need to provide this value for ``default_project``.
-- **central_auth_project** - Which wiki should be used for CentralAuth, and also for OAuth authentication.
+- **central_auth_project** - Which wiki should be used for CentralAuth (if applicable), and also for OAuth authentication.
 You may want this to be the same as the ``default_project``.
 - **opted_in** - A list of database names of projects that will display :ref:`restricted statistics <optin>` regardless of individual users' preferences.
 For developers working off of the replicas, use ``enwiki_p``.

 Application
 ===========

 - **secret** - A secret key that's used to generate certain security-related tokens, and as the secret for the internal API.
 This can be any non-blank value.
-If you are using a separate API server (as explained in the :ref:`administration <offload_api>` section), this parameter must have the same value on both the app server and API server.
+If you are using a separate API server (as explained in the :ref:`administration <offload_api>` section), this parameter must have the same value on both the app server and API server. `nux.net/secret <http://nux.net/secret>`_ can auto-generate a secure token for you.
 - **app.noticeDisplay** - This is used to broadcast a notice at the top of XTools.
 Set to ``1`` to turn this feature on.
 - **app.noticeStyle** - Style of the notice banner, correlating to the `Bootstrap contextual classes <https://getbootstrap.com/docs/3.3/css/#tables-contextual-classes>`_.
 Available options include ``danger``, ``warning``, ``info`` and ``success``.
 - **app.noticeText** - Message shown to the user.
 If you provide a valid i18n message key, it will display that message instead.